Reem1910/To-Do_list_project/README.md

 To-Do List Manager

 To-Do List Manager is a simple task management application using Python.
 This application allows you to add tasks, view them, update their status, and delete them easily via a command-line interface (CLI).

+# To-Do List Project
+A simple Python-based To-Do List app, now containerized with Docker.

+## How to Run with Docker
+1. Clone this repository.
+2. Run `docker build -t to-do-list-app .` to build the image.
+3. Run `docker run -d -p 5000:5000 to-do-list-app` to start the container.
+4. Open `http://localhost:5000` in your browser (if it's a web app).

+## Purpose
+This project was created to practice Python programming and later containerized to enhance my DevOps skills with Docker.

 Features ✨